dangosailing/Spotify_Flask_App/README.md

 pytest - for testing code
-pytest-cov - for testing code coverage bcrypt - for secure password management
+pytest-cov - for testing code coverage bcrypt - for secure password management geocoder - get coordinates from local ip for weather API

 # How to run project
 >>python -m venv venv